temikelani/temikelani/README.md

 - Please note that i am currently open to location-agnostic remote roles only.
   - Full Time / Part Time / Contract Roles are fine
+- However, I am open to relocating for the right role.
 - Please do not contact me for roles hiring only location-specific residents or citizens.

 Thank you for checking my page.
 See the project section below.